Highway 61 Motorcycle Club: History

-The Highway 61 mc was formed in Auckland in 1967 or 1968, and have since expanded across New Zealand and Australia.
+The Highway 61 MC was formed in Auckland in 1967 or 1968, and have since expanded across New Zealand and Australia.
 The Highway 61 patch consists of a skeleton holding onto ape hangers (handlebars) with the road, or highway, seen below the skull.

 In 1997, Highway 61 members were convicted of murdering a member of the New Zealand Nomads.
 In 1993, Highway 61 members were convicted of theft, receiving cars valued at nearly $1,000,000.

-In 1998, senior ex member Malcolm Rewa was convicted on multiple charges of rape, and is serving a life prison sentence.
+Senior ex-member Malcolm Rewa was convicted in 1998 of multiple charges of rape, and later convicted of murder, and is serving a life prison sentence.

-In 2003, club president Kevin Weavers was accidentally killed by ex highway 61 member Kelly Robertson, which weakened and caused a rift within the gang.
+In 2003, club president Kevin Weavers was accidentally killed by ex-Highway 61 member Kelly Robertson, which weakened and caused a rift within the gang.

 At the 1979 Nelson Mardi Gras event the Lost Breed clashed with members of Highway 61 from Wellington.
 4 were injured and 21 Lost Breed members and associates were arrested.